 Grand Teton National Park is located just north of Jackson, Wyoming and just south of the south entrance to Yellowstone National Park.
 Grand Teton has four separate entrances and several have limited vehicle access November through May.

 The Yellowstone Airport in West Yellowstone (WYS), Montana is the closest airport to Yellowstone National Park.
-It’s only three miles from the West Entrance of the park.
+It’s only three miles (4.8 kilometers) from the West Entrance of the park.
 Delta and United are the only airlines that fly into West Yellowstone and several daily flights are available from Denver and Salt Lake City.

 Bozeman Yellowstone International Airport (BZN) is the closest international airport to Yellowstone National Park.
 From Bozeman, it’s a little more than an hour to the North Entrance near Gardiner, Montana, or a little less than a two-hour drive to the West Entrance in West Yellowstone, Montana.

 The Jackson Hole Airport in Jackson (JAC), Wyoming is located at the base of the Teton Mountain Range, smackdab in the middle of Grand Teton National Park.
-Arrivals and takeoffs both offer an unforgettable view of the park’s terrain and the town of Jackson is just 20 minutes away.
+Arrivals and takeoffs both offer an unforgettable view of the park’s terrain and the Town of Jackson is just 20 minutes away.
 Some visitors may opt to fly into Idaho Falls, Idaho (93 miles/150 kilometers) or Salt Lake City, Utah (280 miles/451 kilometers).

 Most visitors arrive in Yellowstone and Grand Teton National Park by car.
 There is no public transportation in Yellowstone National Park, although private bus tours are available, and only limited public transportation available within Grand Teton National Park.
 Car rentals are available at all major airports around the Teton/Yellowstone area.

-Yellowstone and Grand Teton national parks each have their own entrance fee and each is good for seven days from the date of purchase.
+Yellowstone and Grand Teton National Parks each have their own entrance fee and each is good for seven days from the date of purchase.
 Passes can be purchased at all entrance gates and visitor centers.
 Discounts are available for current U.S. military members, seniors, and 4th graders (they can get a free annual pass good for their 4th-grade year and following summer).

 If you plan to visit both parks, consider purchasing the America the Beautiful – The National Parks and Federal Recreational Lands Annual Pass.
-This pass provides entrance to both Yellowstone and Grand Teton national parks as well as all other national parks and over 2,000 federal recreation sites for a year at around the cost of purchasing individual Yellowstone and Grand Teton entrance passes.
+This pass provides entrance to both Yellowstone and Grand Teton National Parks as well as all other national parks and over 2,000 federal recreation sites for a year at around the cost of purchasing individual Yellowstone and Grand Teton entrance passes.

 There are many options when it comes to where to stay in Yellowstone National Park.
 Choosing where you want to stay will depend on several factors including how many days you want to spend in the park, which park entrances you’ll be entering and leaving through, how far in advance you can make reservations, and the level of comfort you desire.